 More Pimples Than Black or Whiteheads

-A good over-the-counter (OTC) acne remedy for pimples will contain benzoyl peroxide.
+A good over-the-counter (OTC) acne product for pimples will contain benzoyl peroxide.
 Benzoyl peroxide kills acne-causing bacteria by allowing more oxygen to penetrate below the surface of the skin.
+Serums and treatments that you leave on overnight can be very effective against pimples.
+Try the Acne Treatment Serum, which penetrates deep into pores with 3.5% benzoyl peroxide.

 Combination skin is one of the most common skin types and the best skincare regime will include a combination of ingredients targeting specific areas.